kubeflow/manifests/docs/release/handbook.md

 * Driving the blog post effort
 * Handling communication for social media content publication
+* Orchestrating and creating user surveys
+* Tracking important features and bug fixes that should be highlighted in the release.

 ### Docs Lead
 The Docs Lead is responsible for working with the Release Team to coordinate documentation updates for the next Kubeflow release.